siggame/Cadre/Games/Stardash/rules.md

 All units cost ot purchase is stored in the job under unitCost (unitCost)

 All units may dash at a rate of 50 per 1 energy spent.
 The rates can be found in the settings for a future proof reference.
  - dash ends a units turn.
+(AKA you cannot dash to a asteroid and immediatly start mining)
+ - mining counts as dashing.

 Corvette
  - fires projectiles that instantly damage in range.
 They currently have a range of 100. (job.range) does (job.damage) damage.